 Do NOT to let the locals, help you, with the paperwork.
 Customs officials are not allowed to receive money, but helpers are, so they work together.

-This means that together they will go through your belongings, to find something, to make you pay for, where as the customs officials on his own is less likely to go through your belongings.
+together they will go through your belongings, to find something, to make you pay for, where as the customs officials on his own is less likely to go through your belongings.

 All passengers plus the driver must personally go through passport control at the immigration desk on the right as you walk in. in order to be allowed to enter Mozambique.